Pac-12 Conference: NCAA conference realignment (2021–2023)

 On August 24, 2021, the Pac-12, ACC, and Big Ten announced the formation of a "historic alliance" that would bring their member institutions "together on a collaborative approach surrounding the future evolution of college athletics and scheduling."
 The formation of this alliance between three of the Power Five conferences was in response to Oklahoma and Texas announcing plans to leave the Big 12 and join the SEC.
 The alliance included an inter-conference scheduling component for football and men's and women's basketball.
 In 2021, the Pac-12 paid $19.8 million to each of its member schools, the lowest distribution in the Power Five.

 Despite the alliance, on June 30, 2022, UCLA and USC announced their departure for the Big Ten Conference beginning in the 2024–25 academic year.
 As a result of losing two of the conference's tentpole programs (and the entirety of the Los Angeles television market), the conference's ongoing media rights negotiations became much more complicated.
 ESPN reportedly had made an offer in which the ten remaining schools would receive around $30 million per year.
 This was rejected by member schools, who countered with a demand for $50 million per school per year.
 ESPN responded by walking away from the negotiating table.

-Reports began circulating that Commissioner Kliavkoff had been to the San Diego State University and SMU campuses for tours.
+Reports began circulating that Pac-12 Commissioner George Kliavkoff had been to the San Diego State University and SMU campuses for tours.
 This was allegedly part of the conference's vetting process for expansion.
 San Diego State sent the Mountain West Conference a letter notifying it of the school's impending departure.
 The Pac-12, however, was adamant about securing a media rights deal before expanding.
 Without an incoming offer before a June 30, 2023, deadline, San Diego State had to rescind its notice of intention to leave the Mountain West.

 At the start of Pac-12 Media Days on July 21, 2023, Commissioner Kliavkoff was asked about the status of the media rights deal and conference expansion, deflecting most questions on the matter.
 Colorado president Rick George left Media Days early to return to Boulder.
 Less than a week later on July 27, 2023, Colorado announced it would return to the Big 12 as of the 2024–25 school year.

 The nine remaining Pac-12 members then demanded an update on the negotiations, including numbers on expected payouts.
 Kliavkoff came back with a deal from the Apple TV+ streaming service that paid member institutions in the low-to-mid-$20 million range, albeit with escalators for meeting subscriber quotas.
 On August 4, 2023, Oregon and Washington announced they would be following UCLA and USC to the Big Ten conference for the 2024 season.
 Later on that same day, Arizona, Arizona State, and Utah announced that they would follow Colorado to the Big 12 Conference starting in 2024.
 On September 1, 2023, California and Stanford announced their departure for the Atlantic Coast Conference starting in 2024.